 The tour lasts around 45 minutes and is really quite fun.
 The sewer team throw out a host of anecdotes laced with plenty of Viennese humour.

-Contrary to expectations, the smell is not that bad, either.
-Not great at times, but the sewers involve plenty of natural water so it’s little worse than a somewhat stale basement.
+Contrary to expectations, the smell’s not that bad, either.
+Not particularly fragrant at times, but the sewers involve plenty of natural water so it’s little worse than a somewhat stale basement.
 And the Wienfluss channel, for example, is a waterway, so perfectly clean.

 You don’t do too much walking: just steps up and down and along short, flat walkway areas and tunnels.
 These can be a touch damp with one or two darker areas (you wear a hard hat with a lamp, but I didn’t need the latter).